- Getting needed medical care >>

 - If you are asked to come into the main clinic waiting room, you may be asked to wear protective gear.
 Select patients may be evaluated in their cars or escorted through an alternate clinic entrance.

-You may see more staff in personal protective gear (face masks, gowns).
+You may see more staff in personal protective gear (face shields, goggles, gowns).
 Please do not be alarmed.
 This is done as a precaution to protect patients and staff, so we can continue to safely see patients in our clinics for other health concerns.

 - COVID-19 is a new strain of a respiratory coronavirus.